dYalib/snips-docker/README.md

 - Without SAM, you have to manually edit the Skills configurations

 ## Known Problems ##

+2019-05-08 Thanks @dchansel the problem below is fixed now!

 Problem: Sometimes the key server will not respond.
 You got the following message at the build process
 ```